prrranay/jntuh-results/README.md

 - **Result Fetching**: Users can input their hall ticket numbers to fetch their examination results from the JNTUH database.
 - **Responsive Design**: The website is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.
 - **User-Friendly Interface**: The interface is intuitive and easy to navigate, allowing users to quickly access the desired information.
-- **Secure**: The application ensures the security of user data and interactions.

 ## Technologies Used